 Digital Content/Social Media Editor

 Major: Mass Media

-Gerald Thomas III is the Engagement Editor for the Spectator.
+Gerald Thomas III is the Digital Content and Social Media Editor for the Spectator.
 From Savannah, Ga, Gerald is a Junior Mass Media major with a passion for journalism and film writing.
 If not at the Spectator, you can find Gerald at an athletic event or at home playing video games.